 Outreach on the road: Lincolnshire and North East school visits

-Our outreach officer Rebecca has been driving around the country visiting lots of different state schools this term, with some of the English Faculty’s wonderful DPhil (PhD) students delivering academic workshops to Year 10 school students.
+Our outreach officer has been driving around the country visiting lots of different state schools this term, with some of the English Faculty’s wonderful DPhil (PhD) students delivering academic workshops to Year 10 school students.
 The visits were designed to help inspire young people to pursue the study of English at A Level and beyond, and to illustrate just how wide-reaching and broad an English course at university can be.

 Diving into wonderland